mderriey/mderriey.github.io/_posts/2020-08-03-the-mystery-of-the-empty-mail-attribute-in-aad.md

 # Introduction

-At [Telstra Purple](https://purple.telstra.com), we recently launched a new Office 365 tenant.
+At [Telstra Purple](https://purple.telstra.com), we recently launched a new internal Office 365 tenant.
 The main goal was to give employees from different acquisitions made by Telstra through the years a single roof, which would make collaboration easier.

 In early June, we onboarded the first 300 users.